 I felt...like an absolute failure--like I had let everyone down.
 And yet that release was so sweet.
 So much of who I really was returned to focus.
 I felt like me again.
 I could get a hug, relate to people, maybe kiss a girl without first being a doctor or an engineer, and value ideals like equality and social justice again.
 (And look, let me underscore again this was a personal journey–today I know there are Muslims who value those things, even if they may have to break from formal Islamic jurisprudence to struggle for many of the same things.)

 I'm not sorry about what happened.
 It's possible that if I'd gotten married (or just gotten hugged) that my rougher thoughts may have been smoothed over to make way for slightly laxer substitutes that could coexist within Americana culture.
 Or it's possible that I would have found peace enough to carry on and found someone with whom I could really open up to about what was going on in my head.
 It's possible that with my outrageously over-inflamed sense of commitment and loyalty that--had I gotten married--I would have found a way to make two mutually exclusive ideas work.
 Or maybe just kept quiet about it.
+There are, of course, more liberalized Muslims out there.
+I just wasn't moving among them.

 My life could have taken a very different turn.

 However, I would also not be who I am today, and I like that person.
-I like his blazing sense of social justice--as imperfect as its expression may sometimes be.
+I like his blazing sense of social equality–as imperfect as its expression may sometimes be.
 I like his snarky sense of humor.
 I like his contrary irreverence.
 I like that he is skeptical about the fantastic claims of those around him and that he looks critically at evidence whether it be to crystals or major world religions.

 But the story didn't end there.
 I thought it did--for many years.
 But it turned out that God (for whatever value of "God" one is comfortable inserting into this metaphor) hadn't died at all.
 Just all the things that I thought about Him died.
 He turned out to have survived may crisis of faith, and was merely waiting for me.